devcompute/Ansible/README.md

 - **Configuration Management:** Dive into the power of Ansible for configuration management.
 Discover playbooks that configure software, services, and system settings on remote hosts, ensuring consistency across multiple servers.

 - **Application Deployment:** Witness how Ansible streamlines the deployment process.
-Find playbooks and roles to deploy various applications like web servers, databases, and web applications, making scaling and updates hassle-free.
+Find playbooks and roles to deploy various applications like web servers, databases, and web applications.

 - **Continuous Integration and Deployment (CI/CD):** Experience Ansible's versatility in automating the building, testing, and deployment of applications.
 See how it integrates with other tools for efficient software development workflows.